utopiabound/redditp/README.md

 * Deduplication support when browsing mulitple reddits (e.g. a multireddit /user/NAME/m/MULTIREDDIT or /r/funny+pics)
 * Add '+' to the end of single subreddit to enabled duplicate tracking
 * Albums will display inline for subreddits
-* Browse imgur gallaries/albums (/imgur/a/ID), and tumblr gallaries (/tumblr/DOMAIN/ID), or a whole tumblr blog (/tumblr/DOMAIN)
+* Browse imgur gallaries/albums (/imgur/a/ID), a whole tumblr blog (/tumblr/DOMAIN), or a whole wordpress blog (/wp/DOMAIN)
 * You can save the html file locally and use it, just make sure you add a separator e.g. the question mark in file:///c/myredditp.html?/r/gifs so the browser knows to pick up the right file and go to the right subreddit.
 * Support for /r/random, /r/randnsfw, /r/popular virtual subreddits
 * Albums will be detected for title that specify it's in the comments